huggingface/transformers/docs/source/en/model_doc/llava.md

 ## Overview

+Llava is an open-source chatbot trained by fine-tuning LlamA/Vicuna on GPT-generated multimodal instruction-following data.
+It is an auto-regressive language model, based on the transformer architecture.

 The Llava model was proposed in [Improved Baselines with Visual Instruction Tuning](https://arxiv.org/pdf/2310.03744) by Haotian Liu, Chunyuan Li, Yuheng Li and Yong Jae Lee.

 The abstract from the paper is the following: